beingaturtle/beingaturtle.github.io/docs/task2.md

 Test to ensure the signature is seen when you send a email

-1. **Click “Mail”** found on the upper right of the website, to go back to your BCIT Mail Inbox
+1. **Click “Mail”** found on the upper right of the website, to go back to your BCIT mail inbox

     <figure markdown = "span"> ![Image title](./assets/task2/T2_S12.png){ loading=lazy } </figure>